istio/istio.io/content/en/docs/examples/virtual-machines/bookinfo/index.md

 ---
 title: Bookinfo with a Virtual Machine
-description: Run the Bookinfo application with a MySQL service running in a virtual machine within your mesh.
+description: Run the Bookinfo application with a MySQL service running on a virtual machine within your mesh.
 weight: 60
 keywords:
+- virtual-machine
-- virtual-machine, vms
+- vms
 aliases:
 - /docs/examples/integrating-vms/
 - /docs/examples/mesh-expansion/bookinfo-expanded
 - /docs/examples/vm-bookinfo
 ---

-This example deploys the Bookinfo services across Kubernetes with one virtual machine (VM), and illustrates how to use Istio service mesh to control this infrastructure as a single mesh.
+This example deploys the Bookinfo application across Kubernetes with one service running on a virtual machine (VM), and illustrates how to control this infrastructure as a single mesh.

 {{< warning >}}